wdporter/i-am-that-vuepress/69-transiency-is-proof-of-unreality/readme.md

 **Q:**&ensp;I am the mirror and the world is the image?

 **M:**&ensp;You can see both the image and the mirror.
 You are neither.
 Who are you?
 Don’t go by formulas.
 The answer is not in words.
-The nearest you can say in words is, “I am what makes perception possible, the life beyond the experiencer and his experience0148.
+The nearest you can say in words is, “I am what makes perception possible, the life beyond the experiëncer and his experiënce0148.

 Now, Can you separate yourself both from the mirror and the image in the mirror and stand completely alone, all by yourself?

 **Q:**&ensp;No, I cannot.

 **M:**&ensp;How do you know that you cannot?
-There are so many things you are doing without knowing how to do it.
+There are so many things you are doïng without knowing how to do it.
 You digest, you circulate your blood and you move your muscles — all without knowing how.
 In the same way, you perceive, you feel, you think, without knowing the why and how of it.
 Similarly, you are yourself without knowing it.
 There is nothing wrong with you as the Self.
 It is what it is to perfection.
 It is the mirror that is not clear and true and therefore gives you false images.
 You need not correct yourself — only set right your idea of yourself.
 Learn to separate yourself from the image and the mirror; keep on remembering, “I am neither the mind nor its ideas”.
-Do it patiently and with convictions and you will surely come to the direct vision of yourself as the source of being–knowing–loving; eternal, all-embracing, all-pervading.
+Do it patiently and with convictions and you will surely come to the direct vision of yourself as the source of beïng–knowing–loving; eternal, all-embracing, all-pervading.
 You are the infinite focussed in a body.
 Now you see the body only.
 Try earnestly and you will come to see the infinite only.

-**Q:**&ensp;The experience of reality — when it comes, does it last?
+**Q:**&ensp;The experiënce of reality — when it comes, does it last?

-**M:**&ensp;All experience is necessarily transient.
-But the ground of all experience is immovable.
+**M:**&ensp;All experiënce is necessarily transient.
+But the ground of all experiënce is immovable.
 Nothing that may be called an event will last.
 But some events purify the mind and some stain it.
 Moments of deep insight and all-embracing love purify the mind, while desires and fears, envies and anger, blind beliefs and intellectual arrogance pollute and dull the psyche.

 **Q:**&ensp;Is self-realisation so important?

 **M:**&ensp;Without it you will be consumed by desires and fears repeating themselves meaninglessly in endless suffering.
 Most people do not know that there can be an end to pain.
-But once they have heard the good news, obviously going beyond all strife and struggle is the most urgent task that there is.
+But once they have heard the good news, obviöusly goïng beyond all strife and struggle is the most urgent task that there is.
 You know that you can be free and now it is up to you.
 Either you remain forever hungry and thirsty, longing, searching, grabbing, holding, ever losing and sorrowing, or go out whole-heartedly in search of the state of timeless perfection to which nothing can be added, from which nothing can be taken away.
 In it, all desires and fears are absent, not because they were given up, but because they have lost their meaning.

 **Q:**&ensp;So far I have been following you.
 Now, what am I expected to do?